How European Cinema is Stealing Hollywood's Spotlight | LatestLY

 What unites these works — and many EFA nominees — is an unapologetic engagement with politics.

-Petra Volpe's Swiss drama "Late Shift" turns the care crisis into a real-time ordeal, following a single nurse (Leonie Benesch, extraordinary) through one exhausting night on duty.
+Petra Volpe's Swiss drama "Late Shift" turns the care crisis into a real-time ordeal, following a single nurse (Leonie Benesch) through one exhausting night on duty.

 Kaouther Ben Hania's "The Voice of Hind Rajab" confronts viewers with the harrowing, true-life story of the killing of a young girl in Gaza, refusing the comfort of abstraction or distance.